Page last updated on 3/5/2023

 - The design templates are limited.

 Notes: In my opinion, this is the best one out of the two because it has a lot more music related templates to choose from.
-You can connect your own domain name but you have to pay between $4 – $6 a month.
-No Google Analytics either unless you pay.
+You can connect your own domain name but you have to pay for a premium plan which starts at $13/month.
+No Facebook Pixel or Google Analytics tracking either unless you pay for a plan.

 Social media provides a platform to gain exposure for your music, but also to engage and connect with your fans.